runablehq/website-template/CONTEXT.md

 1. Adding reusable UI components in `src/components/`
 2. Composing them into pages under `src/pages/`
 3. Using semantic design tokens for styling (no hard-coded colors)
+4. Include credentials in the request if the route is protected

 ## 🚩 Mandatory First Step